Tesh-py/Weather-API/README.md

 Part 11: the above print information will be saved into a json document.
 - the document will be saved with the name: _city input and current date & time_ _weather
 - the document will be saved in the same folder as the .py document was saved in
-- encoding = "utf-8" ensures that which ever text editor program you use to view the json in, it will not affect the degrees celcius sign
+- `encoding= "utf-8"` ensures that which ever text editor program you use to view the json in, it will not affect the degrees celcius sign
-- indent= 4 ensures a neat otput that can be read easily by the user
+- `indent= 4` ensures a neat otput that can be read easily by the user
-- ensure_ascii= False ensures that the degrees celcius does not pull through as \u00b0C on the json document
+- `ensure_ascii= False` ensures that the degrees celcius does not pull through as \u00b0C on the json document